MACS40700/course_site/content/assignments/assign2.md

 -   Code that generated your plots
 -   BE SURE TO RUN YOUR FILE FROM A CLEAN WORKSPACE PLEASE!
 -   Approx 700 words about your vision and description of the plots
-    -   Approx 200 words on the complete graph
+    -   Approx 200 words on the complete graph (see part 2)
     -   Approx 400 words on the other two draft graphs (they are drafts/sketches but should be faithful to your final vision)

 Note that this is open-ended and you can choose your difficulty level to match your skills.
 If you are newer to R / programming, you may want to choose an 'off the shelf' dataset that does not require much cleaning (see [finding data in the FAQ for more info](https://macs40700.netlify.app/faq/)).
 If you are a more experienced programmer, working on your own research, you can use something that might need a bit more cleaning.